mrndhlovu/soccer-leagues-dashboard/README.md

 > index.html

     The structure of the dashboard was made on this file.
-All the external libraries, css links and scripts used by the dashboard are linked in this file.
+All the external libraries, CSS links and scripts used by the dashboard are linked in this file.